lrcouto/philosophers/README.md

 # philosophers

+---

+**Welcome to the STRICT branch!
+If you've been directed here, it's probably because you were like "nuh uh the norme doesn't allow system calls for Philosophers" and you're no fun, so you get correct the bland, unseasoned version of this project.**

+---

 In computer science, the dining philosophers problem is an example problem often used in concurrent algorithm design to illustrate synchronization issues and techniques for resolving them.

 It was originally formulated in 1965 by <a href='https://en.wikipedia.org/wiki/Edsger_W._Dijkstra'>Edsger Dijkstra</a> as a student exam exercise, presented in terms of computers competing for access to tape drive peripherals.
 Soon after, <a href='https://en.wikipedia.org/wiki/Tony_Hoare'>Tony Hoare</a> gave the problem its present formulation: